PlymouthPsychology/rmip/docs/openses_task1.md

 ## Extra Information For The Interested

-If you would like to learn more about OpenSesame you can find the full documentation [here](http://osdoc.cogsci.nl/).
+If you would like to learn more about OpenSesame you can find  a bginner's tutorial [here](https://osdoc.cogsci.nl/4.0/tutorials/beginner/) and the full documentation [here](http://osdoc.cogsci.nl/).
 You do not have to look at this documentation, but the link is given for those who want to find out more.